soniaditya196/Bitscribe-The-annual-magazine-of-CSE/README.md

 # Bitscribe
-The annual magazine of Computer Science Soceity, NIT Silchar
+The annual magazine of Computer Science Society, NIT Silchar